PocketCareS/Server/README.md

 1. Clone the repository
 2. Make sure the MongoDB server is up and running.
 3. Open the project in the spring tool suite IDE
-4. Configure the MongoDB server Credentials [reference]
+4. Configure the MongoDB server Credentials (if provided)
-5. Configure the IBM push Notification credentials [reference]
+5. Configure the IBM push Notification credentials [reference](https://github.com/PocketCareS/server/blob/master/README.md#ibm-push-notification-java-sdk-setup)
 6. Right-click on the project and run as spring boot app
 7. Now you must see the project running on the server.
 8. Get the IP address of your system.
 9. Access the URL ```<ip>:8080/user/sample.
 If it prints "Hello World" ```Then the server is up and running.
 10. Update the file ```src\main\resources\application.properties``` file
-11. Configure the IP address in the Android [reference], iOS [reference] and web portal[reference].
+11. Configure the IP address in the Android [reference](https://github.com/PocketCareS/PocketCareS-Android/tree/development#running-pocketcare-s-using-android-studio), iOS [reference](https://github.com/PocketCareS/PocketCareS-iOS#installing-pocketcare-s-using-xcode) and web portal[reference](https://github.com/PocketCareS/webportal/blob/master/README.md#steps-for-running-on-local-system).

 #### Steps to configure MongoDB database on IBM Openshift